Lloyd Carr

-Lloyd Henry Carr Jr. (born July 30, 1945) is a former American football player and coach.
-He served as the head football coach at the University of Michigan from 1995 through the 2007 season.
+Lloyd Henry Carr Jr. (born July 30, 1945) is an American former football player and coach.
+He served as the head football coach at the University of Michigan from 1995 through the 2007 season, replacing Gary Moeller.
 Under Carr, the Michigan Wolverines compiled a record of 122–40 and won or shared five Big Ten Conference titles (1997, 1998, 2000, 2003, and 2004).
 Carr's undefeated 1997 team was declared the national champion by the Associated Press.
 His record coaching against top ten-ranked opponents was 20–8.
 Carr was inducted into the College Football Hall of Fame as a coach in 2011.

 Youth and education

 Born in Hawkins County, Tennessee, Carr moved with his family to Riverview, Michigan when he was ten years old.
-Carr's picture is still on display in the Riverview Community High School gym lobby, where he quarterbacked the Pirates to a 1962 conference championship.
+Carr's picture is still on display in the Riverview Community High School gym lobby, where he quarterbacked the Pirates to an undefeated season in 1962.
 A talented athlete, Carr played college football and college baseball for three seasons at the University of Missouri, and one season at Northern Michigan University (NMU) while earning his Master of Arts in education administration.
 He was a star quarterback at NMU and led the Wildcats to an undefeated season in 1967.
 Carr had originally played under Dan Devine at Missouri, following fellow Riverview graduates Woody Widenhofer and Bill McCartney.
 Carr transferred to Northern Michigan when the man who chiefly recruited him to Missouri, Rollie Dotsch, was named head coach.

 Carr received an honorary doctorate from the University of Michigan shortly after retiring.
 He also received an honorary degree from Albion College in 2008.

 Early coaching career

-Carr's coaching career began as an assistant at Nativity High School in Detroit, Michigan (1968–69) and at Belleville High School (1970–73).
-He became head coach at John Glenn High School in Westland, Michigan in 1973 and earned Regional Class A Coach of the Year honors in 1975 following an 8–1 season.
+Carr's coaching career began as an assistant at Nativity High School (Detroit, Michigan) in 1968–69, and at Belleville High School (1970–73).
+He became head coach at John Glenn High School in Westland, Michigan in 1974 and earned Regional Class A Coach of the Year honors in 1975 following an 8–1 season.

 Carr's collegiate coaching career started with two seasons as an assistant coach at Eastern Michigan University (1976–77) under head coach Ed Chlebek, followed by two seasons as an assistant coach at Illinois (1978–79) under head coach Gary Moeller.
 He was briefly the defensive backs coach at West Virginia in the summer of 1980 under head coach Don Nehlen, before departing for Michigan in the fall to work under head coach Bo Schembechler.
 At Michigan, he was reunited with Moeller, who was returning as an assistant coach.
 Carr was the team's defensive secondary coach for his first seven seasons and then defensive coordinator from 1987 until 1994.
 When Moeller succeeded Schembechler in 1990, he granted Carr the title of assistant head coach.